wso2/docs-is/en/docs/apis/use-the-oauth2-dynamic-client-registration-rest-apis.md

 template: templates/swagger.html
 ---

-# OpenID Connect Dynamic Client Registration REST APIs
+# Oauth2 Dynamic Client Registration REST APIs

 ???
 Note "Click for instructions"
     Follow the steps given below to try out the REST APIs with your local instance of WSO2 Identity Server.